 12.1.
 Relevance - User Needs

-The EGR provides harmonized information on multinational enterprise groups and their enterprises in the EU and EFTA countries.
-The statistical users can use EGR coordinated frame populations to derive consistent statistical output with an improved quality in measuring global activities of European enterprises that are part of multinational enterprise groups.
-Multinational enterprise groups' information is used for statistics related to globalization, such as Statistics on foreign affiliates (FATS), Foreign Direct Investment (FDI), Gross National Income (GNI), etc.
+Statistical users can use EGR as a coordinated frame population to derive consistent statistical output, with an improved quality in measuring global activities of European enterprises that are part of multinational enterprise groups.

-Aiming to respond to the needs of users from macroeconomics and business statistics for a more systematic approach to the multinational enterprise groups, a two-tier approach has been implemented in the EGR, where the first tier consists of a coordinated cross-country thorough treatment of the largest and most complex multinational enterprise groups, through profiling, and the second tier consists of a coordinated cross-country information on the full population of the multinational enterprise groups operating in the EU Member States and EFTA countries.
-This tier needs an automated process to produce annual frames sufficiently timely to allow the EGR serving as supplementary frame for national surveys.
+To respond to the needs of users from macroeconomics and business statistics, a two-tier approach has been implemented in the EGR, where the first tier consists of a coordinated cross-country thorough treatment of the largest and most complex multinational enterprise groups, through profiling, and the second tier consists of a coordinated cross-country information on the full population of the multinational enterprise groups operating in the EU Member States and EFTA countries.

 12.2.
 Relevance - User Satisfaction